 However, these checkers don’t pick up all your mistakes.
 Grammarly is more intelligent, spotting correctly spelled words used in the wrong context, and also homophones.
 So if you care about spelling and grammar and want to ensure your communication is free from errors, Grammarly is an extension you’ll want to add to Chrome immediately.

-However, PushBullet is arguably one of the best apps – and Chrome extensions – for Android users who spend a lot of their day using Chrome on a laptop or desktop computer.
+PushBullet is arguably one of the best apps – and Chrome extensions – for Android users who spend a lot of their day using Chrome on a laptop or desktop computer.

 It does many things, but one of its main features is to bring your Android notifications into Chrome so you don’t miss anything.
+Admittedly, Google Messages now does this too, but PushBullet has a few other strings to its bow.

 You can also use PushBullet to share files between your devices and generally keep everything in sync.
 Ultimately it’s one of those apps you never knew you needed, but once you’ve used it, you’ll wonder how you managed before.